Overview – all our English programmes and courses

 Programmes at the Department of Sociology:

-Master's Programmes in collaboration
+Master's programmes in collaboration

 Master's programmes in English in collaboration with other departments:

-Doctoral studies in sociology and social anthropology
+Doctoral studies in sociology, social anthropology and gender studies

 Do you want to do a PhD in one of our subjects?
 Visit our pages on research studies.